-For a slightly more secluded beach experience, consider checking out Poipu Beach, colloquially referred to as the “Sunny South Side” of Kauai.
+For a slightly more secluded beach experience, consider checking out Poipu Beach, colloquially referred to as Kauai’s “Sunny South Side”.

-The park covers an area of approximately 43,000 acres and contains over 45 miles of hiking trails - that should be plenty of space to tucker out the little ones!
+The park covers approximately 43,000 acres and contains over 45 miles of hiking trails – that should be plenty of space to tucker out the little ones!

 You can choose to either hike along the stunning Cliff Canyon Trail (1.8 miles roundtrip, about an hour trek) or drive up to the panoramic views along Waimea Canyon Drive.

 The road brings you to a breathtaking vista point at the Waimea Canyon Lookout.